OctopusDeploy/blog/blog/2017-05/odcm-rfc.md

 The user experience might be something like Trello uses for managing and switching boards.
 You might be able to do things like:

 - quickly see and select a Space you've recently visited
-- "favourite" a Space so it always appears near the top
+- "favorite" a Space so it always appears near the top
 - link to a page that shows the Spaces as tiles and allows searching

 ### Access control